Lack of legroom, uncomfortable seats flyers' biggest complaints

 "However, it seems equally clear that these challenges are not limiting the increasing demand for flights."

-Although 38 percent of travellers listed the lack of legroom as their main complaint, they were reluctant to pay a premium for it.
+Although 38 percent of travelers listed the lack of legroom as their main complaint, they were reluctant to pay a premium for it.

 Eighty-five percent of respondents said they would pay less than $25 for a seat upgrade, but 44 percent said they had never paid extra for a better seat.
 On international trips, most people said they would be willing to pay $50 or less for an upgrade.